HIGHLIGHTS-India unveils budget aimed at boosting infrastructure and foreign investment

 * India will ease foreign direct investment restrictions in single-brand retail

-* Proposes further opening up of FDI in aviation, insurance, media and animation sectors
+* Will open up FDI in aviation, insurance, media and animation sectors

 * Important to get retail investors to invest in treasury bills